epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 **Command panel**
 Its main purpose is to permits the user to manage simulation files (Load, save, delete,...) and the simulation runs (submit, follow, get results).
-The simulation whose parameters are currently on the right simulation panel can be saved by clicking on “Save” and the simulation can be run by clicking on “Submit”.
+The simulation whose parameters are currently on the right simulation panel can be saved by clicking on *Save* and the simulation can be run by clicking on *Submit*.
 The saved simulations can be displayed by clicking on the expand button ￼ Load.
 Then, a simulation can be loaded by clicking on the simulation name.
 The queue can be viewed by clicking on the expand button ￼ Queue.
 Simulations can be either Running or Waiting.